NO MORE RUNNING OUT.

-BlueMail by Planned Parenthood of Northern New England is a convenient way to have your birth control supplies sent to you by mail.
+BlueMail by Planned Parenthood of Northern New England is a program where your birth control medications and supplies are mailed to you.
 Hands down, it's the simplest way to ensure you are ready for whatever life throws at you.

 What does it cost?

 Processing and shipping for this service is FREE!
-You will only be billed for the cost of your birth control supplies or insurance co-payments.
-(Please note: our birth control prices are subject to change.)
+You will only be billed for the cost of your birth control supplies Please note: our birth control prices are subject to change.

-BlueMail will send you 3 packs of your birth control every 10 weeks (8 weeks for continuous cycling patients) until your prescription has expired.
-Due to some insurance guidelines, you may receive 1 pack every 4 weeks (3 weeks for continuous cycling patients).
+BlueMail will send you a 3 month supply of your birth control every 10 weeks (8 weeks for patients using pills on a continuous cycle) until your prescription has expired.
+The Depo Shot (used subcutaneously) will be sent every 10 weeks.
 A note will be included in each shipment to let you know when to expect your next shipment.

 Which types of birth control are offered through BlueMail?